 The key that Megan has found is allowing her kids to process their feelings and then having an open conversation with them when they are ready.

-We are open to talking about it, talking about her and talking about what happened.
-And I think the hardest thing we can do for them is to ignore it and to tell them to just like maybe get over it or not want to talk about it.
+We are open to talking about it.
+Talking about her and talking about what happened.
+And I think the hardest thing we can do for them is to ignore it and to tell them to get over it or not want to talk about it.

-Megan mentions that kids at this age take on the burden and blame themselves.
-Even though they had nothing to do with what happened.
+Megan mentions that kids at this age take on the burden and blame themselves even though they have nothing to do with what happened.

-This is why it is so important to have open conversations to help your kids understand that it is not their fault in any way and they did nothing wrong.
+This is why it is so important to have open conversations to help your kids understand that it is not their fault and that they did nothing wrong.

 But that sometimes that happens and we don’t know why or understand why, but to work through the emotions of that.

-How was Megan able to find hope and light
+How this grieving mother was able to find hope

-Megan mentions 3 things that she needed to help her find hope.
+Megan mentions three things that she needed to help her find hope.

-With their support, she was able to work through her emotions and not feel scared to experience pain.
+With their support, she could work through her emotions and not feel scared to experience pain.

 It is okay to feel all the emotions that come with grief.
-There will be emotions that you will feel that don’t make sense and that may even scare you.
+You will feel emotions that don’t make sense and may even scare you.

-When dealing with grief and loss it is so important to make sure that you don’t do this alone.
+When dealing with grief and loss, ensuring you don’t do this alone is essential.

 I think just being validated and all those emotions and thoughts and knowing that you’re not alone is super helpful and so facing all those emotions, I feel like now my waves of grief where when they were so close together and hit so hard, now they’re further apart and when they come, I know that I can get up again.

 Ignoring how you feel doesn’t make the grief go away faster.
-There is no set time that has to go by before the waves of grief are not so close together.
+No set time has to go by before the waves of grief are not so close together.
 Everyone grieves differently.

 I know that it’s possible to have joy amidst the grief.
 It doesn’t mean the grief goes away, but that they can live together in the same life and I can still have a beautiful life.